Phimbun-Issawilanon/Doctor/README.md

 # Doctor

 This project was originally meant as a way to allow code written in Swift to be executed safely on a remote server.
 The project has since taken on a new life to allow all modern languages to be executed on a server in a safe manner.
 Thus, removing the need for people to have an expensive computer to compile code.

 **Disclaimer**: This project is only meant to be a _base_.
 It does not contain all the necessary security features to combat arbitrary code execution.
 Please **_fork and harden_** the code before you use it in production.
 ___

 ## Technology

 We use Ktor as it's a fast and easy to learn framework for server creation.
+Exposed is used to make working with the database easier and offer a layer of protection.
 This project is meant to run inside a Docker instance to prevent any malicious code from hurting your server instance.
+___

+## How you can support

+The number one way to support this project is by donating to [Empowr](https://empowrco.org).
+If you are technically inclined and would like to submit code, then feel free to contribute to any area on the following list.

+- Security.
+While this serves only serves as a base, we would like to ensure it is as secure as possible.
+- More Languages.
+We would love to support more languages on the server side.
+- Bugs & Features.
+We are open to adding new features.
+So if you have a cool idea, create it!

+___

 ## How it works by the module

 ### Command

 The command module is responsible for running commands locally on the server hardware

 #### Commander

 This file is used for executing commands locally.
 You simply pass in the command to your `Commander`'s `execute()` method